 When it’s time to teach the usual suspects of ‘Will, Going To, and the Present Continuous’ to talk about the future in the English classroom, it can sometimes take a small, single moment or context for a student to visualise the finer differences in usage.
-Rather than present a full, conventional classroom activity of any kind, I have instead decided to write about a neat, involving situation I occasionally use to contextualise the various future tenses of English, all within a familiar context of making decisions regarding a forthcoming party.
+Rather than present a full, conventional classroom activity of any kind, I have instead decided to write about a neat, involving situation I occasionally use to contextualise the various structures to describe the future in English, all within a familiar context of making decisions regarding a forthcoming party.

-The tenses covered are nothing more complicated than Future (Will), Future (Going to), and the Present Continuous (to talk about future arrangements).
-It takes a mere couple of minutes, can be used to bridge the gap between some more prominent activities in the classroom, and may help students to remember which tense to use when making future decisions, while further demonstrating how to use the Present Continuous for confirmed future arrangements and not just refer to the present.
+The grammar in question here is nothing more complicated than Future (Will), Future (Going to), and the Present Continuous (to talk about future arrangements).
+It takes a mere couple of minutes, can be used to bridge the gap between some more prominent activities in the classroom, and may help students to remember which structure to use when making future decisions, while further demonstrating how to use the Present Continuous for confirmed future arrangements and not just refer to the present.

 1 – Setting the Scene (‘Will’ for ‘Spontaneous Decisions’)

 “You are all invited to a special party at the weekend!
 It is a party just for English students, and all you need to do is bring one special thing to make the party even better!”

 Once you have given your students a moment or two to consider what they would like to bring, point at each of your students (to a maximum of, say, twelve – it may pay to be selective if you have more) and ask the question “What will you bring on Saturday?” or “What do you want to bring to this party?” if you prefer.